 Table of Contents

-Treating Keratoconus With Corneal Cross-Linking
+Treating Keratoconus With Corneal Cross Linking Surgery

 Corneal collagen cross-linking is a technique that was first used in 1998 to treat patients with a disease called keratoconus.
 In keratoconus, the cornea (the front clear window of the eye) can become weak, thin, and irregularly shaped.
 Instead of keeping their normal round shape, corneas with keratoconus can bulge forward into the shape of a cone causing poor vision.
 Corneal cross-linking is now being performed for patients with this condition in approximately 450 centers throughout the world.